 Taking dietary supplements that contain silver, working where silver particles are in the air, or using silver-containing medications, such as nasal spray or eye drops, can cause argyria.

 Colloidal silver can cause argyria as it contains tiny silver particles in a liquid.
-The manufacturers of these products may claim they boost your immune system and treat shingles, cancer, eye problems, HIV and AIDs, and herpes, but scientific research contradicts them.
+The manufacturers of these products may claim they boost your immune system and treat shingles, cancer, eye problems, increase the possibility of cure for aids/hiv , and herpes, but scientific research contradicts them.

 According to the FDA, over-the-counter supplements and drugs containing silver salts or colloidal silver are ineffective and unsafe.